 Should I continue my studies?

 One choice is to apply for a master’s degree.
-That means more years of studying for exams, more money spent by my parents, more time with a part-time job that pays so little.
+That means more years of studying for exams, more money spent by my parents, more time with a part-time job that pays a little.
 But after that maybe I will have a slightly better chance of finding a steady 9-5 job.
 However, since almost everyone in my country after their graduation is continuing for a master’s degree it will probably give me only a little advantage among the others and after I finish I will still be in a similar position as now.
 Plus, one of my concerns is that I’m not sure if I like the field I just studied on anymore, so investing in something I’m not certain I love, doesn’t seem smart or a great idea.

 Should I leave my country?